 - Millennials being the majority of eCommerce fashion brand customers

 But, merely having a fashion eCommerce website is not enough.
 Customers want their shopping experiences to be immersive, personalized and interactive alongside being enjoyable.
 So, again, fashion eCommerce trends in 2020 will primarily be fueled by consumer’s desires and expectations.
-Their tastes and preferences will define the trends of the coming years.

 Fashion eCommerce trends to watch out for in 2020